veronicalydia505-hue/Personal-Portfolio-Resume-Website/README.md

         </div>
         <h1>Nurul Hidayu</h1>
         <h2>Multimedia Computing Student & UI/UX Designer</h2>
         <p>Third-year Bachelor of Multimedia Computing student at Universiti Malaysia Sarawak (UNIMAS), skilled in Java, Python, HTML/CSS, and UI/UX design.
-A motivated, fast-learning, and creative individual with strong teaamwork and communication skill.
+A motivated, fast-learning, and creative individual with strong teaamwork and communication skill.</p>
         <a href="#portfolio" class="btn">View My Work</a>
     <!-- About Section -->
     <section id="about" class="about">